 About Alternative Breaks

-Mizzou Alternative Breaks is a student-led program on the campus of the University of Missouri that sends groups of 12 students across the United States and abroad over Thanksgiving, winter, spring, summer, and weekend breaks to work on various service issues.
-The group is completely student-led from a Board of Directors who make decisions to the site leaders who actually lead the students to their sites.
+Mizzou Alternative Breaks is a student-led program on the campus of the University of Missouri that sends groups of 12 students across the United States and abroad over Thanksgiving, winter, spring, summer, and weekend breaks to serve people and communities of need.
+The program is student-led from a student Executive Board who make decisions to the site leaders who actually lead the students to their sites.
 Every participant is also a Mizzou student.
 For more information that parents might find helpful, please visit our Parent Information Page.
 For additional questions, visit our FAQ page.

-Students pay an upfront fee which covers a portion of the trips.
-The majority of the funding comes from fundraising efforts of each student.
+Students pay an upfront participant fee which covers a portion of the trips.
+All students are also expected to participate in fundraising efforts for their trip.

 When are the trips?

-Mizzou Alternative Breaks provides students the unique opportunity to gain a wider perspective of the world while immersed in a life-changing week of service to people and communities around the world.
-As an organization, we aim to influence all Mizzou students, who will soon be leaders and supporters of our future as a global community.
+Mizzou Alternative Breaks provides students the unique opportunity to gain a wider perspective of the world while immersed in a week of service.
+As a program, we aim to influence all Mizzou students, who will soon be leaders and supporters of our future as a global community.
 Through service, leadership and the development of lasting relationships, MAB aims to provide students with an experience that offers them the seeds to grow into active and united citizens.
 By igniting a passion for service in this generation, MAB promotes the idea that grassroots service is something greater than a week or an event – it is a MOVEMENT that starts with caring about the people around you and the community that brings you together.

 MAB has seven principles that drive our program.
-All of our trips focus on these seven areas and we take them very seriously.
-For example, every participant goes to a community to selflessly serve them, not to simply help.
+All of our trips emphasis these seven principles.
+One of our main principles is “Serve, Don’t Help.”
 We feel that “helping” is more about the person who is trying to help instead of about other people or issues.
 We are not saviors, we are not going to change the world in one week.
 Instead we are going to serve communities by providing services that they have requested from us.
 While that may not change the world in a week, it will have an impact on both the person serving and the community served.

 Click any of our seven principles to read more about them: